eelgame/idapro-docker/README.md

 **This will let you run IDA Pro (Windows) on Linux using Docker and Wine with X11 Forwarding over SSH.**

-You may also adjust this to your own liking to run the linux version without wine.
+You may also adjust this to your own liking to run the Linux version without Wine.

 ---
 ## Installation